You are here

-- NIH-supported researchers partnered with a pharmaceutical company to produce a naloxone nasal spray, the first easy-to-use, non-injectable version of a life-saving treatment for opioid or heroin overdoses, which received FDA approval in December 2015.42 Since its launch in February 2016, 900,000 life-saving doses have been distributed around the US43, and a recent survey of community organizations reported that 98.8% of overdoses encountered by these organizations had been successfully reversed in the field.44
+- NIH-supported researchers partnered with a pharmaceutical company to develop a naloxone nasal spray, the first easy-to-use, non-injectable version of a life-saving treatment for opioid or heroin overdoses, which received FDA approval in December 2015.42 Since its launch in February 2016, 900,000 life-saving doses have been distributed around the US43, and a recent survey of community organizations reported that 98.8% of overdoses encountered by these organizations had been successfully reversed in the field.44

 - NIH-supported researchers collaborated with the pharmaceutical industry to develop the drug buprenorphine, the first drug for opioid addiction that could be prescribed in a doctor’s office instead of requiring daily visits to a clinic.
 In 2016, NIH research contributed to a newly-FDA-approved formulation of buprenorphine, Probuphine, which can be implanted in patients over long periods of time instead of taking daily pills.46

 Progress in Treating Lost Neural Function

-- According to the FDA, approximately 324,000 cochlear implants, developed in part through NIH funding, have been implanted worldwide, in roughly 58,000 U.S. adults and 38,000 U.S. children.34 Studies have shown that screening and implantation before the age of 18 months allows more than 80% of children with hearing loss to join mainstream classes with their normal-hearing peers.35
+- According to the FDA, approximately 324,000 cochlear implants, developed in part through NIH funding, have been implanted worldwide, in roughly 58,000 U.S. adults and 38,000 U.S. children.48 Studies have shown that screening and implantation before the age of 18 months allows more than 80% of children with hearing loss to join mainstream classes with their normal-hearing peers.49

 - NIH-supported research has driven the development of hearing aids from the first electronic hearing devices invented in the 1950s to the sophisticated digital devices available today.

-- Building on advances in stimulating the nervous system with electricity, emerging neurostimulation technologies have the promise of restoring vision36 and movement after paralysis and traumatic injury.37
+- Building on advances in stimulating the nervous system with electricity, emerging neurostimulation technologies have the promise of restoring vision50 and movement after paralysis and traumatic injury.51

-- Deep brain stimulation is used to help relieve symptoms of Parkinson’s disease and Obsessive-Compulsive Disorder, thanks in part to NIH-funded research,38 and is currently being tested in other neuropsychiatric conditions, such as treatment-resistant depression and dementia.
+- Deep brain stimulation is used to help relieve symptoms of Parkinson’s disease and Obsessive-Compulsive Disorder, thanks in part to NIH-funded research,52 and is currently being tested in other neuropsychiatric conditions,53 such as treatment-resistant depression and dementia.

 More People Are Surviving Injuries

-- In the mid-1970s, burns that covered even 25% of the body were almost always fatal.40 Today, people with burns covering 90% of their bodies can survive.41 NIH-funded research on wound cleaning, skin replacement, infection control, and other topics has greatly improved the chances of surviving catastrophic burns and traumatic injuries.
+- In the mid-1970s, burns that covered even 25% of the body were almost always fatal.56 Today, people with burns covering 90% of their bodies can survive.57 NIH-funded research on wound cleaning, skin replacement, infection control, and other topics has greatly improved the chances of surviving catastrophic burns and traumatic injuries.

-- From 1990 to 2010, the death rate per 100,000 people from motor vehicle traffic injury decreased 39%, from 18.5 to 11.3.
-Survivors are healthier, with a higher of quality of life.
-These dramatic advances are due in large part to research.43
+- From 1990 to 2010, the death rate per 100,000 people from motor vehicle traffic injury decreased 42%, from 18.5 to 10.8.
+Survivors are healthier, with a higher quality of life.
+These dramatic advances are due in large part to research.59

 Blazing a Path for Innovations in Treatment

-- NIH intramural scientists developed the first cell-targeted enzyme replacement therapy for Gaucher disease and conducted the first successful clinical trial in 1991, providing a new gold-standard therapy for a rare genetic deficiency.46
+- NIH intramural scientists developed the first cell-targeted enzyme replacement therapy for Gaucher disease and conducted the first successful clinical trial in 1991, providing a new gold-standard therapy for a rare genetic deficiency.62

 5Buyon JP,Kim MY et al. Predictors of Pregancy Outcomes in Patients with Lupus: A Cohort Study.
 Ann Intern Med.
 2015 Aug 4;163(3):153-63. doi: 10.7326/M14-2235.